ttappr/nicktracker/README.md

-The geolocation data of the ISP is interesting because one can get a general sense of the geographical distribution of the channel's population, and one could learn something about geography if they were interested enough in learning about their user's to use the `/IPLOOKUP` feature to see the regions people come from on the map.
+The geolocation data of the ISP is interesting because one can get a general sense of the geographical distribution of the channel's population, and one could learn something about geography if they were interested enough in learning about their fellow user's to use the `/IPLOOKUP` feature to see the regions people come from on the map.
 Of course the geolocation won't show that if they're using a VPN, but in a lot of cases, they aren't.

 On servers that mask out IP's by default - or the user has a cloak, the IP field will just contain their `host` string with no ISP geolocation info,